ahmed-faroukk/ahmed-faroukk/README.md

 # About me

- ◾ A passionate Self-taught Native Android developer<br>
+ ◾ A passionate Self-taught Software<br>
  ◾ Currently Mobile developer at Ertaqy

  :speech_balloon: Ask me about (Android, Kotlin, Java)